ConorWarrilow/Academic-Success-Analysis/readme.md

 Next we need to tune our model hyperparameters, which can be done efficiently using a library called optuna.

-Optuna works by creating what's called a 'study', where the goal is to maximize (or minimize depending on the metric) the output of the study for the given hyperparameters.
+Optuna works by creating what's called a 'study', where the goal is to maximize (or minimize depending on the metric) the output of the study with the given hyperparameters.

 An example study can be seen below.
 <details>